microsoft/reactxp/docs/docs/components/button.md

 // If disabled, touch and mouse input events are ignored
 disabled: boolean = false;

+// Called when VoiceOver is on and the user double tapped to activate a control
+onAccessibilityTap: (e: SyntheticEvent) => void; // iOS Only

 // Called when the user has pressed and held for a specified duration
 onLongPress: (e: SyntheticEvent) => void;